 Rule 77: As a rule cyclists may feel safer getting off the bike and walking it around on the pavement or the nearby verge.
 If you decide to ride around the traffic circle keeping to the left-hand lane, you should:

 Note: Not all cyclists feel comfortable negotiating all roundabouts.
 Two-lane and multi-lane gyratory systems can be intimidating.
 Consider dismounting the bike on the approach to the circle.
 You can then negotiate a dangerous roundabout the same way as pedestrians do.

 Rule 78: Bicycle riders should give plenty of room to long vehicles moving through a traffic circle.
 Big trucks will need more space to maneuver.

 Cyclists should avoid riding in the space large vehicles need to get around.
 In some cases, it may be safer to wait.
-Let them clear the roundabout before you cycle around the roundabout.
+Let them clear the road circle before you cycle around a roundabout.

 Choose the appropriate traffic lane as you signal your approach and enter the roundabout.
 Cycle in the center of the traffic lane for your direction.
 This is how cyclists should use roundabouts even if it is a single entrance lane.

 This should prevent drivers speeding up around and in front of you to the entrance.
 It also helps prevent drivers from cutting across you to exit left off the circle.